 If you’re newly diagnosed with celiac disease, you may be wondering where to start when it comes to the foods you can and cannot eat.
 To help, we’ve partnered with Dr. Schar to lay out all of the food groups and some common foods in each category that are usually safe, foods you need to check (risky), and foods that must be avoided (not allowed) if you have celiac disease.
 Even if you are familiar with some products, it’s important that you check the labels as they may change their gluten containing claims.
 If you’ve been diagnosed for a while, test out your knowledge with their nutritional quiz here!

-Oats (certified gluten-free) Click here for more info on what to watch out for with oats.
+- Oats (certified gluten-free) View more info on what to watch out for with oats

-Vegetables in breadcrumbs or flour or with gluten containing sauces
+- Vegetables in breadcrumbs or flour with gluten-containing sauces

 Meat, Meat Alternatives, Seafood, Fish and Eggs